ray-project/ray/doc/source/cluster/node-provider.rst

 #.
 The booting process from command line includes: (see autoscaler._private.command)

-    1. Fills the autoscaler config
+    1. Filling the autoscaler config
-    2. Start the head node
+    2. Starting the head node
-    3. A modified copy of autoscaling config is copied to the head node.
+    3. Copying the modified autoscaling config to the head node.

 #.
-All the worker nodes are created by autoscaler (a daemon running at the head node, see autoscaler._private.autoscaler), which is not a part of the booting process.
+All the worker nodes are created by the autoscaler, a daemon running at the head node, which is not a part of the booting process.
+(See autoscaler._private.autoscaler)
 #.
 The autoscaler starts a new thread (node launcher) for each batches of node creation. (see autoscaler._private.node_launcher)
 #.
 The autoscaler starts another thread (node updater, which is different from the node creation thread) to set up the nodes.
-If the node is not ready to run a command, this thread keeps trying until success or raises failure after timeout. (see autoscaler._private.updater)
+If the node is not ready to run a command, this thread keeps trying until success or raises failure after timeout.
+(See autoscaler._private.updater)
 #.
 The node termination is done by the main autoscaler thread, based on the node statistic collected from GCS or the failure raises by node updater.

 Possible Hacking
 ^^^^^^^^^^^^^^^^^

 From the above autoscaler setup, one can see the node creation and node setup are divided into two separate steps, using two different threads.
-If all the node setup are done at node creation, then the node updater thread is no longer needed.
+If all the node setups are done at node creation, then the node updater thread is no longer needed.
 This is useful for the platform that doesn't support running additional commands after the node is created.
 In this case, an "Empty command runner" could be use to disable node updater.

 Note: file transfer command (rsync) is still needed, especially for copying the autoscaler config to the head node.
 Inter-node file mount is also needed if the nodes don't share a file system.